 Day Two Elevation Profile

-SCI takes your safety seriously.
-Race officials will conduct an onsite safety briefing during the mandatory race meeting on Thursday evening.
+SCI takes the safety of all the competitors seriously.
+Race officials will conduct an onsite safety briefing during the mandatory race meeting immediately following the Welcome Dinner on Thursday, September 30.

-Each team is required to carry an SCI Mountain Challenge-issued tracker at all times while on the course (provided onsite before the race start).
+Each team is required to carry an SCI Mountain Challenge-issued tracker at all times while on the course (trackers will be provided on site at the race start).
 The tracker automatically communicates with race headquarters every five minutes with the precise GPS location of the team, and features a “help” button should the team require assistance.
-In addition, trail runners are placed strategically at checkpoints on the mountain each day to provide assistance to competitors if needed.
-Each team member must also carry several mandatory items at all times while on the course as a minimum safety standard.
+In addition, trail runners are placed strategically at checkpoints along the course to provide assistance to competitors if needed.
+Each team member must also carry several mandatory items at all times as a minimum safety standard.
 See MANDATORY GEAR section for details.

 Each competitor must carry a number of mandatory items on his/her person at all times as a minimum safety standard while on the course.

-Competitors will encounter checkpoints along the course where race officials will check for mandatory gear and issue time penalties for missing items.
-The following lists outline the required and suggested equipment, and competitors may opt to bring additional gear based on their individual needs.
+For safety purposes, competitors will encounter checkpoints along the course where race officials will check for mandatory gear and issue time penalties for missing items.
+The following lists outline the mandatory and suggested equipment, and competitors may opt to bring additional gear based on their individual needs.
 The lists may be subject to change and participants will be notified of any changes in advance of the event.

 Each person is responsible for carrying his/her own equipment and clothing for the climate, conditions and activities.
 SCI will provide Fueling Bags with snacks each morning, but competitors may choose to bring additional food.
 It is recommended that competitors bring at least 100 oz. of water up the mountain each day.